To commemorate the 2013 centennial of its premiere,

 "I sat through the entire 15 minutes and didn't move ...
 I don't think I've ever done that with music before"

 "This is the first of your videos that held my interest all the way through"

 The animation of Stravinsky's The Rite of Spring can be synchronized with a live performance.

-The Rite of Spring with synchronized animation will be performed on November 23, 2013 at the Morelia Festival in Michoacan, Mexico.
+The Rite of Spring was performed on November 23, 2013 at the Morelia Festival in Michoacan, Mexico (excerpt showing live synchronization).